-These are great fresh out of the oven alongside grilled pork chops and a green salad.
+These warm scones are great fresh out of the oven alongside grilled meat and a green salad.
 Alternatively, you could serve them as an appetizer.
 Leftover scones are also delicious the next day, warmed up and served with eggs and bacon.

 Why You Will Love These

 - They are quick and easy.
-You can prepare these in one bowl and in just 10 minutes.
+You can prepare this easy recipe in one bowl and in just 10 minutes.
 They bake for 20 minutes and you can have them on the table from start to finish in 30 minutes.

 - The cheese.
 The extra-sharp cheddar cheese adds the perfect amount of cheese flavor without overpowering the other flavors.